What is Asset-Based Lending?

 50-75% advance on inventory

-Suitable for US-based, B2B and B2C
+Suitable for US-based, B2B companies

 Asset-Based Lending - Common Questions